 - Were you engaging in an activity that would have distracted you and made falling more likely?

 If it’s decided that your own actions did play a role in your injuries, your settlement may be lowered.
-Under New Jersey’s Comparative Negligence Act, you will not be eligible to receive compensation if it’s decided that you were 50 percent or more responsible for your slip and fall.
+Under New Jersey’s Comparative Negligence Act, you will not be eligible to receive compensation if it’s decided that you were more than 50 percent responsible for your slip and fall.

 This caveat makes seeking the help of a slip and fall attorney all the more important.
 The legal team at Shapiro & Sternlieb, LLC can help you understand your rights and will conduct an investigation to determine liability.